Serving MD, DC & VA

 If homeowner’s insurance is cancelled, it can have significant implications for your mortgage.

-Most mortgage lenders require borrowers to maintain homeowner’s insurance as a condition of the loan agreement.
-If your insurance is cancelled, it's a violation of the mortgage contract, and the lender may take action.
+Your mortgage lender requires you to maintain homeowner’s insurance as a condition of the loan agreement.
+If your insurance is cancelled, it’s a violation of the mortgage contract, and the mortgage lender may take action.

 Typically, the lender will force-place insurance on the property.
 This means they will purchase a policy on your behalf, and the cost will be added to your mortgage payments.
 Forced-placed insurance is usually more expensive and provides limited coverage compared to a standard homeowners policy.
 To avoid this situation, it’s crucial to maintain continuous homeowner’s insurance coverage and promptly address any issues that may lead to cancellation.